elesto-dao/elesto/docs/Explanation/ADR/adr-002-docs-structure.md

 ## Consequences

-This section describes the resulting context, after applying the decision.
+This section describes the resulting context after applying the decision.

 ### Backwards Compatibility

 After this ADR is implemented, existing documentation will be migrated from existing sources that include:

 - Notion
-- Other Git repos
+- Other Git Repos
 - Published papers
 - Blog posts